This page is not available in Norwegian

 Photo: Kent Even Grundstad / Visit Bodø

-Decision for acceptance to the course: 16th of June 2024
+Decision for acceptance to the course: Contact the coordinator for next course dates.

 Course responsible persons: